Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Create a `.csv` file (or any format you find suitable, as long as you can read it on Python afterwards) containing what is gonna change from trial to trial : questions, possible answers ...

-**Important** : you should also have a column containing the trial/item ID, in a structured way.
-This will be necessary to find your item in the `.qsf` file.
+**Important : you should also have a column containing the trial/item ID, in a structured way.
+This will be necessary to find your item in the `.qsf` file (step 5).**

 *Example : if you have two conditions - Conflict and No-Conflict - with 20 items in each, you can name your items : C_1, NC_1, C_2 ...*